Bitcoin protocol: Mining

-Bitcoin uses a proof-of-work system or a proof-or-transaction to form a distributed timestamp server as a peer-to-peer network.
+Bitcoin uses a proof-of-work system or a proof-of-transaction to form a distributed timestamp server as a peer-to-peer network.
 This work is often called bitcoin mining.
 During mining, practically all of the computing power of the bitcoin network is used to solve cryptographic tasks, which is proof of work.
 Their purpose is to ensure that the generation of valid blocks involves a certain amount of effort so that subsequent modification of the blockchain, such as in the 51% attack scenario, can be practically ruled out.
 Because of the difficulty, miners form "mining pools" to get payouts despite these high power requirements, costly hardware deployments, and hardware under control.
 As a result of the Chinese ban on bitcoin mining in 2021, the United States currently holds the largest share of bitcoin mining pools.

 Requiring a proof of work to accept a new block to the blockchain was Satoshi Nakamoto's key innovation.
 The mining process involves identifying a block that, when hashed twice with SHA-256, yields a number smaller than the given difficulty target.
 While the average work required increases in inverse proportion to the difficulty target, a hash can always be verified by executing a single round of double SHA-256.

 For the bitcoin timestamp network, a valid proof of work is found by incrementing a nonce until a value is found that gives the block's hash the required number of leading zero bits.
 Once the hashing has produced a valid result, the block cannot be changed without redoing the work.
 As later blocks are chained after it, the work to change the block would include redoing the work for each subsequent block.
 If there is a deviation in consensus then a blockchain fork can occur.

 Majority consensus in bitcoin is represented by the longest chain, which required the greatest amount of effort to produce.
 If a majority of computing power is controlled by honest nodes, the honest chain will grow fastest and outpace any competing chains.
 To modify a past block, an attacker would have to redo the proof-of-work of that block and all blocks after it and then surpass the work of the honest nodes.
 The probability of a slower attacker catching up diminishes exponentially as subsequent blocks are added.